 - Other high-tech integration

-Its fidelity and real-time interactivity provide powerful support for system simulation technology.
-In this article, we will be discussing the 3I characteristic of VR technology: immersion, interaction and imagination.
 To begin the conversation, there is a spectrum of VR technology from low-end to high-end technology.
-Low-end VR technology uses smartphones to experience in interactive VR and 360° using smartphone headsets or cardboard goggles and it is able to scale; high-end VR technology uses a powerful laptop that connects with a built-in VR headset and sensors that install into a room.
-Both sides of the spectrum have its pros and cons, VRTY is on the lower end of the spectrum to provide educators and students to create, build, share and scale VR curriculum-aligned projects in the classroom easily.
+Low-end VR technology uses smartphones to experience interactive VR and 360° using smartphone headsets or cardboard goggles and it is able to scale; high-end VR technology uses a powerful laptop that connects with a built-in VR headset and sensors that install into a room.
+Both sides of the spectrum have their pros and cons, VRTY is on the lower end of the spectrum to provide educators and students to create, build, share and scale VR curriculum-aligned projects in the classroom easily.

 Interaction refers to the user’s degree of manoeuvrability of objects in the simulated environment and the natural degree of feedback from the real environment.
 The human-computer interaction in VR technology is natural-like interaction.
 There are two types of interactions which are the three-degree-freedom (3DoF) interaction and the six-degree-freedom (6DoF) interaction.
 Normally, 3DoF is where a viewer can view a 360° image or video using a VR headset and move their head side to side to explore around; whilst the 6DoF requires a powerful gaming laptop or computer to process information to play and interact with using extra accessories such as sensors, data gloves and other sensing devices.
 The device adjusts the image and audio presented by the system according to the movement of the viewer’s head, hands, eyes, language and body.
 Viewers can inspect or manipulate objects in the virtual environment through natural skills such as their own language, body movements or actions.